sunpy/sunpy/docs/guide/acquiring_data/database.rst

      70    2013-08-05 00:00:02 ...
 33.5               33.5
     Length = 38 rows

-There are more possible ways to remove entries: You can remove every 2nd entry by iterating over ``database[::2]`` and then calling passing every yielded entry to :meth:`Database.remove`.
-You can even do advanced operations easily like for example removing every entry with a certain observation start time, instrument, and FITS header entry pair.
-This requires knowledge of the :meth:`Database.search` method though, which will be covered in section 7, "Querying the database".

 5. Editing entries
 ------------------

 5.1 Starring and unstarring entries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The database package supports marking certain entries as "starred".
-This
+The database package supports marking certain entries as "starred" using the
-concept may be familiar to you from graphical applications such as E-Mail
-clients or photo managers.
-The method :meth:`Database.star` marks the
-passed entry as starred.
-Let's say we are for some reason interested in
+:meth:`Database.star` method.
+For example, to star
-all values that have a wavelength of 20nm or higher, so we mark those as
+all values that have a wavelength of 20nm or higher:
-starred:

     >>> for database_entry in database:
     ...     if database_entry.wavemin and database_entry.wavemin > 20: